Yep, there it is, folks, right there in the Washington Examiner.

 From the Daily Caller today, the government, your government, the federal government, has been targeting Spanish speakers with radio novellas promoting food stamp usage as part of a stated mission to increase participation in the food stamp program.

-Each novella comprising a ten-part series called Parque Allegria or Hulk Park presents a semi-dramatic scenario involving characters convincing others to get on food stamps, explaining how much healthier it is to be on food stamps.
+Each novella, comprising a 10-part series called Parquet Alegria, or Hulk Park, presents a semi-dramatic scenario involving characters convincing others to get on food stamps, explaining how much healthier it is to be on food stamps.

 The majority of the episodes end with the announcer encouraging the listener to tune in again to see if the skeptic applies for benefits or learns to understand the importance of food.

-This is why Obama didn't go to the NAACP.
+So your government, this is why Obama doesn't go to the NAACP.

 What's there to celebrate?